pharo-open-documentation/pharo-wiki/General/GithubActions.md

           files: ${{ env.PROJECT_NAME }}.zip
 ```

-This workflow starts like what we have seen until now.
+This workflow starts to like what we have seen until now.
 It checkout our project, install smalltalkCI and runs it.
 But it also adds three steps to the process.

 The first step is to give a name to our project.
 We will use that name to name our build artifact: